quicwg/base-drafts/draft-ietf-quic-transport.md

-Receiving a STREAM frame on a peer-initiated stream (that is, a packet sent by a server on an even-numbered stream or a client packet on an odd-numbered stream) also causes all idle streams with lower numbers to become "open".
+Receiving a STREAM frame on a peer-initiated stream (that is, a packet sent by a server on an even-numbered stream or a client packet on an odd-numbered stream) also causes all lower-numbered "idle" streams in the same direction to become "open".
 This could occur if a peer begins sending on streams in a different order to their creation, or it could happen if packets are lost or reordered in transit.

 Receiving any frame other than STREAM or RST_STREAM on a stream in this state MUST be treated as a connection error ({{error-handling}}) of type YYYY.